5G-ERA/slam_network_application/era_5g_slam/docker/localization_example/theron/README.md

-# Notes about running SLAM on the Theron robot
+# Notes about running SLAM localization on the Theron robot

 ### ROS2 Nodes